jamiter/node-cheddargetter/README.md

 ```

 # Tests
-First add a config file (`config.json`) with all your CheddarGetter credentials:
+First add a config file (`config.json`) with all your Cheddar credentials:

 ```javascript
 {